-Another interview item relating to the second research question regarding the impact of cultural differences, related to the perceived uniqueness of the subsidiary and the impact on policies.
-The subsidiaries of the MNEs in cases E, M and C regard themselves as being part of a larger group of country subsidiaries in Asia.
+Another interview item relating to the second research question regarding the impact of cultural differences, related to the perceived uniqueness of the subsidiary and its impact on policies.
+Table 7 shows that the subsidiaries of the MNCs in cases E, M and C regard themselves as being part of a larger group of country subsidiaries in Asia (row 2).
 The uniqueness of the subsidiary is not argued based on the nature of the business, the local market, the organisation of the subsidiary or legal differences.
-Rather, the different national situations leading to different national cultures are used to explain why the subsidiary is unique in the respective MNE.
-HQ respondents, on the other hand, view the countries as comparable countries in South East Asia and differentiate the subsidiaries in Singapore, Thailand and Indonesia based on their respective size and product range (see table 8).
+Rather, the different national situations leading to different national cultures are used to explain why the subsidiary is unique in the respective MNC.
+HQ respondents, on the other hand, view the countries as comparable countries in South East Asia and differentiate the subsidiaries in Singapore, Thailand and Indonesia based on their respective size and product range (see table 7, row 3).

-Table 8.
-Tercerveu uniqueness of subsidiaries Singapore Thailand Indonesia HQ HQ differentiates its s respective subsidiar ries based on Germany subsidiary size and product portfolio.
-Subsidiaries Subsidiaries see the mselves as part of a g group in Asia and general differentiate themse lves along national b oundaries.
+Table 7: Perceived uniqueness of subsidiaries

+Singapore Thailand Indonesia HQ Germany HQ differentiates its respective subsidiaries based on subsidiary size and product portfolio.
+Subsidiaries general Subsidiaries see themselves as part of a group in Asia and differentiate themselves along national boundaries.
 Subsidiaries individual Unique because Singapore is an efficient and business minded city state that bridges East and West.
 Unique because Thailand has no colonial past, no significant sea ports and is therefore more secluded from the West.
 Unique because Indonesia is the only Muslim country under study and the fragmented island structure makes it hard to govern.